 We are in the process of placing high-resolution photos of the stained-glass windows on the white panels both inside and out.
 These will remain in place throughout the year while we restore the stone facade and until we can safely place these iconic windows back in their original location.

-(Left: Ron Clarke and Sharon Clark from First Parish Church, NPMM Trust President Lea Sinclair Filson, Friends of First Parish Meetinghouse President Jan Chandler, and GSMD Executive Director and NPMM Trust Administrator Susan Belekewicz at the Plymouth County Registry of Deeds.
+(Left: Ron Clarke and Sharon Clark from First Parish Church, NPMM Trust President Lea Sinclair Filson, Friends of First Parish Meetinghouse President Jan Blanchard, and GSMD Executive Director and NPMM Trust Administrator Susan Belekewicz at the Plymouth County Registry of Deeds.
 Right: The installation of the high-resolution stained glass window photographs in the stone facade.)

 Two beautiful banners will be placed on either side of the facade, one announcing the National Pilgrim Memorial Meetinghouse and the other with information about the CPC grant that we received for the stone exterior.
 That restoration will begin today.